google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 ![center](res/intermediatepython25.png)

 <!--

+@Exercise (5 minutes): {
-Try to make this into a list comprehension that includes the conditional statement.
+Ask students to try to make the for loop on this slide into a list comprehension that includes the conditional statement.
+}

 Image Details:
 * [intermediatepython25.png](http://www.google.com): Copyright Google